sifis-home/wp3-solutions/README.md

 ### JUnit tests

-To only run the JUnit tests for Californium execute:
+To only run the JUnit tests:

-`test-californium.sh`
+For Californium: `test-californium.sh`

+For ACE: `test-ace.sh`

+All tests: `test-all.sh`